Alveel/minio-manager/README.md

 - `MINIO_MANAGER_MINIO_ENDPOINT_SECURE` Whether to use HTTPS for the endpoint.
 Defaults to `True`
 - `MINIO_MANAGER_SECRET_BACKEND_S3_BUCKET` The name of the bucket where the secret backend is kept.
 Defaults to `minio-manager-secrets`
 - `MINIO_MANAGER_KEEPASS_FILE` The name of the database file in the S3 bucket.
 Defaults to `secrets.kdbx`
-- `MINIO_MANAGER_KEEPASS_GENERATE_MISSING` Whether to automatically create missing entries in Keepass.
-Defaults to False
 - `MINIO_MANAGER_LOG_LEVEL` The log level of the application.
 Defaults to `INFO`, may also use `DEBUG`
+- `MINIO_MANAGER_DEFAULT_BUCKET_VERSIONING` What bucket versioning level to use for all buckets by default if not specified on the bucket level.
+Defaults to "Disabled", can also configure "Enabled" or "Suspended"

 ## To do features